 In Minnesota, the general rule is that neither spouse can damage the financial status quo once a divorce is filed until the divorce is finalized.
 This means actions like closing joint bank accounts or canceling a spouse’s credit cards are prohibited.

-However, this doesn’t necessarily mean your husband has to give you money to pay for your expenses during the divorce process.
+However, this doesn’t necessarily mean your spouse has to give you money to pay for your expenses during the divorce process.
 To get temporary financial support, you’ll likely need to request spousal maintenance through a court order.

 Some other key rules about divorce and finances in Minnesota: